foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 	$ ls SPL.signed
 	SPL.signed

-2.  **On newer SoCs**, like i.MX 7/8M and other i.MX 6 families, using the ``--fix-sdp-dcd`` parameter is not required.
+2. On i.MX 7/8M and other i.MX 6 families, using the ``--fix-sdp-dcd`` parameter is not required.

 .. note::
-    Which SoCs fall in which category can be identified by inspecting the `Universal Update Utility`_  g_RomInfo: if the option ROM_INFO_HID_SKIP_DCD is configured, then the DCD does **not** need to be fixed for that SoC.
+    Which SoCs fall in which category can be identified by inspecting the `Universal Update Utility`_  g_RomInfo: if the option ``ROM_INFO_HID_SKIP_DCD`` is configured, then the DCD does **not** need to be fixed for that SoC.

-Booting signed images with the `Universal Update Utility`_
+Booting Signed Images With the `Universal Update Utility`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
     These steps are covered in our mfgtool implementation of :ref:`ref-secure-machines`.

-1. **On older SoCs**, like i.MX 6UL/6ULL, we need to let SDP know the DCD location as well as inform that the DCD has been cleared.
+1. On i.MX 6UL/6ULL families, we need to let SDP know the DCD location as well as inform it that the DCD has been cleared.
 So a typical UUU boot script would be as (replace ``@@MACHINE@@`` with your machine configuration name)

 .. code-block:: console